The Farm in the Green Mountains

 by Alice Herdan-Zuckmayer, introduction by Elisa Albert, translated from the German by Ida H. Washington and Carol E. Washington, introduction by Elisa Albert

-Alice Herdan-Zuckmayer and her husband, the playwright Carl Zuckmayer, lived at the heart of intellectual life in Weimar Germany, counting among their circle Stefan Zweig, Alma Mahler, and Bertolt Brecht.
-After Carl’s work fell afoul of the Nazis, however, the couple and their two daughters were forced to flee Europe.
-Los Angeles didn’t suit them and neither did New York, but then a chance stroll in the Vermont woods led them to Backwoods Farm, the eighteenth-century house where they would live for the next five years.
-In Europe, the Zuckmayers were accustomed to servants; in Vermont, they found themselves joyfully building chicken coops and refereeing fights between unruly ducks.
-Despite the endless work a new farm required and brutal winters that triggered bouts of melancholy, Alice discovered that in America she had found her “native land.”
-And her generous, surprising, and witty memoir, a bestseller in postwar Germany, has all the charm of a love story with a happy ending.
+Alice and Carl Zuckmayer lived at the center of Weimarera Berlin.
+She was a former actor turned medical student, he was a playwright, and their circle of friends included Stefan Zweig, Alma Mahler, and Bertolt Brecht.
+But then the Nazis took over and Carl’s most recent success, a play satirizing German militarism, impressed them in all the wrong ways.
+The couple and their two daughters were forced to flee, first to Austria, then to Switzerland, and finally to the United States.
+Los Angeles didn’t suit them, neither did New York, but a chance stroll in the Vermont woods led them to Backwoods Farm and the eighteenth-century farmhouse where they would spend the next five years.
+In Europe, the Zuckmayers were accustomed to servants; in Vermont, they found themselves building chicken coops, refereeing fights between fractious ducks, and caring for temperamental water pipes “like babies.”
+But in spite of the endless work and the brutal, depressing winters, Alice found that in America she had at last discovered her “native land.”
+This generous, surprising, and witty memoir, a best seller in postwar Germany, has all the charm of an unlikely romantic comedy.

 These literate glimpses of rural America make good stand-alone chapter reads: raising chickens, meeting reticent New England neighbors, marveling at the mysterious USDA pamphlets or the Sears, Roebuck catalog, journeying to the Dartmouth library, etc...This volume will be of special regional and historical interest as well as of general interest in public libraries where anecdotal essays are popular.